AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 So, each series on a map is able to have its own Color Scale, which can be quite useful in some situations.

 Color Scale and Color Range are different objects.
 Creating and enabling the Color Scale doesn't mean that the Color Range automatically appears in a chart.
-To add a Color Range use {api}colorrange(){api} or {api}enabled(){api} property of a Color Range entity.
+To add a Color Range use {api:anychart.charts.Map#colorRange}colorrange(){api} or {api:anychart.core.ui.ColorRange#enabled}enabled(){api} property of a Color Range entity.

 ```
 // create and enable the colorRange